ImanBarjane/employee-attrition-analysis/HR Analysis.md

-This confirms that all employees with 7 projects did leave.
+This confirms that **all employees with 7 projects** indeed left the company.

-Next, we could examine the average monthly hours versus the satisfaction levels.
+###  Exploring Satisfaction vs. Average Monthly Hours

+As the next step, let’s examine the relationship between **average monthly working hours** and **employee satisfaction levels**.

+This analysis will help us understand:

+- Whether employees who work significantly more or fewer hours tend to report lower satisfaction.
+- If there is a “sweet spot” in terms of working hours that aligns with higher satisfaction.
+- Whether extreme workloads (both under- and over-engagement) contribute to dissatisfaction and attrition.

+A scatter plot or density plot could help reveal potential clusters or trends in this relationship.

 ```python